sandmann134/nhl_player_shots/README.md

 Most of these files are extraneous or test/analysis scripts (and results).
-The core files and flow follow setup_database.py main.py odds_api_main.py
+The core files and flow follow: setup_database.py main.py odds_api_main.py